dfguan/deSPI/README.md

 ---

 ### Real sequencing and Simulated datasets

-We benchmarked deSPI with mainly three experiments, including a simulated dataset test (20 million reads in total), 559 real sequencing datasets test and a real metagenomics dataset from human gut.
+We benchmarked deSPI with mainly three experiments, including a simulated dataset test (20 million reads in total), 559 real sequencing datasets test and a real metagenomics dataset test from human gut.

 ---

 ### Contact
 For advising, bug reporting and requiring help, please contact dfguan@hit.edu.cn